-- Bloom, Schankerman and Van Reenen start with an important observation: one needs to distinguish knowledge (technology) spillovers from product market rivalry, since firms like you to share knowledge are often also product market rivals. - Knowledge spillovers are positive externalities, while product market rivalry creates negative effects from (R&D) investments of one firm on the profits and value of another, so at the very least the presence of these two interactions need to be taken together; ignoring one of them can confound the other.
+- Almost all papers estimating technology spillovers are subject to the "reflection problem" because the specification takes the form of regression of the firm's productivity/innovation on that of its "neighbors". - Few do much about it. - Bloom, Schankerman and Van Reenen provide one attempt to deal with this problem. - They start with an important observation: one needs to distinguish knowledge (technology) spillovers from product market rivalry, since firms like you to share knowledge are often also product market rivals. - Knowledge spillovers are "positive externalities" while product market rivalry creates "negative effects" from (R&D) investments of one firm on the profits and value of another, so at the very least the presence of these two interactions need to be taken together; ignoring one of them can confound the other.